muldjord/skyscraper/README.md

 * Added '--nohints' to disable hints.
 Can also be set in config.ini

 #### Version 2.5.3 (In progress, unreleased)
-* Added 'zstd' as file extension for all platforms
+* Added 'zst' as file extension for all platforms
+* Added '--addextension' option which will force allow a file extension for the given platform.
+Thank you to 'herbymachine' for suggesting this
+* Added 'allowExtension' to the '[homedir]/.skyscraper/config.ini' variables for both 'main' and 'platform' specific sections.
+This is useful if you wish to permanently add a file extension to all or one platform when scraping

 #### Version 2.5.2 (13th July 2018)
 * Fixed bug in 'thegamesdb' module that broke platform and genre detection